MastermindCore/Platformer-Game/README.md

 Controls
 --------------
-Arrow Keys	Move
+Arrow Keys to	Move
-Spacebar	Jump
+Spacebar to	Jump
-Development Notes
-This project was created as a platformer game inspired by classic arcade adventures.
-The gameplay focuses on avoiding obstacles, collecting coins, and progressing through levels.

 AI Assistance
 -------------